GSA/digitalgov.gov/content/services/service_us-digital-registry.md

 If you don't already have a  [Login.gov](http://login.gov/)  account with your government email address, follow the instructions to create an account.

 _Need assistance with your accounts, email [usdigitalregistry@gsa.gov](mailto:usdigitalregistry@gsa.gov)_

+---

+**Notice:** As of April 19, 2018, all entries that have not been updated by agencies since January 1, 2017 have been archived.
+Archived accounts will not appear in the public facing list and API of official, active accounts.
+This was done to help ensure that users can trust that accounts listed in the U.S. Digital Registry are official and active.

+If your federal agency account has been archived but is still active, you can easily log-in and update these accounts to make them active again.
+In the meantime, GSA will continue to help agencies fulfill this need by providing support and guidance.